La criatura: Plot

-Marcos buys a new country house in the mountains for him and his wife.
-He is distraught by the increasing attention his wife gives to the dog.
-Cristina soon prefers the dog’s to her husband’s company.
-When Marcos tries to be intimate to his wife, the dog gets jealous and attacks him.
-Following Vicky's advise, Marcos buys a female dog, a White Shepherd.
+Marcos buys a new country house in the mountains for himself and his wife.
+He is distraught by the increasing attention his wife gives to Bruno.
+Cristina soon prefers her dog's company to her husband's.
+When Marcos tries to be intimate with Cristina, Bruno gets jealous and attacks him.
+Following Vicky's advice, Marcos buys a female dog, a White Shepherd.
 His strategy seems to work as Bruno begins to spend more time with his mate.
-However, Cristina dislikes the new dog.
-She is horrified when she finds the dogs mating.
-Shortly after, the female dog appears dead without explanation.
+However, Cristina dislikes the new dog and is horrified when she finds the dogs mating.
+Shortly after, the female dog has died without explanation.

 The relationship between Cristina and Bruno becomes even closer.
 One day Marcos arrives home finding his wife in bed with her wedding gown on the side spotting marks of Bruno's paws all over the dress implying that Cristina had had sex with the dog.
-Appalled, Marcos asks for advise to father Abelardo, the family's priest, who tells him to be firm and immediately give the dog away.
-The priest recommends a local teacher who lovingly takes care of the dog.
-Cristina is upset of being forced to give the dog away, but concedes.
+Appalled, Marcos asks for advice from Father Abelardo, the family's priest, who tells him to be firm and immediately surrender the dog.
+The priest recommends a local teacher who lovingly takes care of Bruno.
+Cristina is upset of being forced to surrender Bruno, but concedes.

-Marcos makes an effort to rekindle the love in his marriage.
-He wants to try again to have children.
+Marcos makes an effort to rekindle the love in his marriage and wants to try having children.
 However, he is distracted as he takes on a new political career in defense of his conservative views which he feels are threatened under the new democratic Spain.
 Cristina, who is as liberal as her husband is conservative, dislikes Marcos's political career.
-When Cristina refuses to have sex with her husband, Marco gets drunk and rapes her.
-Confronted by Marcos about her relationship with the dog, Cristina compares Spanish society to a hall of distorting mirrors.
+When Cristina refuses to have sex with Marco, he gets drunk and rapes her.
+Confronted by Marcos about her relationship with Bruno, Cristina compares Spanish society to a hall of distorting mirrors.
 "I am surrounded by monsters.
 All I can do is become more monstrous than they are!"
-Cristina is tormented by nightmares.
-A phone call from her doctor awakes her telling her that she is pregnant.
-Resolute, Cristina packs her bags, leaves her husband, retrieves Bruno and goes to leave happily at the mountain house with her dog.
+Cristina is then tormented by nightmares.
+A phone call from Christina's doctor awakes her and is informed she is pregnant again.
+Resolute, Cristina packs her bags, leaves Marcos, retrieves Bruno, and goes to live happily at the mountain house with her pet.